gvishaal7/syndicate/README.md

 Host URL: http://syndicate-hosted.us-east-2.elasticbeanstalk.com/

 ### Note:
-1) In the Driver application is configured as 't2.micro' aka cannot accept heavy connection requests.
-2) The start and end dates follow in UTC format.
+The start and end dates follow in UTC format.
 So the upcoming and expired tabs are updated accordingly.